How To Vent Microwave Outside [Step By Step Guide]

 1. Ventilation Through the Window

-Yes, you can ventilate through a window just by adding an exhaust fan and converting the window into an air exit.
-It's easier to do, since most kitchens already have a window.
+Yes, you can ventilate through a window by adding an exhaust fan and converting the window into an air exit.
+It's easier to do since most kitchens already have a window.

 So, see below the general steps on how to install an exhaust fan:

-1. Measure the window and find the same size of exhaust fan.
+1. Measure the window and find the exact size of the exhaust fan.

 2. Drill some holes for mounting the fan.